Computer graphics lighting: Lightwarp

+HDRI

+HDRI stands for High dynamic range image and is a 360° image that is wrapped around a 3D model as an outdoor setting and uses the sun typically as a light source in the sky.
+The textures from the model can reflect the direct and ambient light and colors from the HDRI.

 Lighting interactions

 In computer graphics, the overall effect of a light source on an object is determined by the combination of the object's interactions with it usually described by at least three main components.
 The three primary lighting components (and subsequent interaction types) are diffuse, ambient, and specular.

 Diffuse

 Diffuse lighting (or diffuse reflection) is the direct illumination of an object by an even amount of light interacting with a light-scattering surface.
 After light strikes an object, it is reflected as a function of the surface properties of the object as well as the angle of incoming light.
 This interaction is the primary contributor to the object's brightness and forms the basis for its color.

 Ambient

 As ambient light is directionless, it interacts uniformly across all surfaces, with its intensity determined by the strength of the ambient light sources and the properties of objects' surface materials, namely their ambient reflection coefficients.